We have information you must know before you buy the Cruze.

 The roofline arcs subtly from its steeply raked windshield through fast-sloping rear pillars, creating a generally sporty profile.
 Its wheels are pushed out to the corners of the car, with minimal overhang.
 No, this compact sedan doesn't break new ground or wow with its curves.
 But it's tidy and quite confidant looking, and the package generates a feeling of quality and solidity.
 Wheels range from 16-inch steel with plastic covers on the base LS to spoked 18-inch alloys with low-profile tires on the loaded LTZ.

-We think the Cruze is at the top of the class for the look, fit and feel of the materials inside.
-This is a Chevrolet?
-The seams join with tighter tolerances than those in some cars a class or two above.
+Cruze is near the top of the class for the look, fit and feel of the materials inside.
+The seams join with tighter tolerances than those in many other cars, including some of those a class or two above.
 The textiles and plastics are rich, appealing and nicely grained, and the metallic trim looks good.
 The fabric used for the door inserts matches that used on the seat cushions, and it flows from the doors across the bottom of the dash.
 It's unique, and visually inviting.

 The front-seat adjustments in the Cruze allow occupants to find the right spot quickly and easily.
 The optional power controls for the driver are just as easy to use, and the tilting seat bottom has more range, from steep angle to nearly flat, than one finds in some luxury cars.
 There's plenty of fore-aft travel for drivers well over six feet tall, with even more front headroom.
 If anything comes up short, it's width.
 Published figures rank Cruze at the top of the class in front hip room, but the center console is on the wide side.
-Larger drivers who keep their legs slightly splayed may find their outer thighs or knees rubbing on the dash or door panel.
-You can drive better with knees closer together, anyway.
+Larger drivers who drive with their legs splayed may find their outer thighs or knees rubbing on the dash or door panel.
+You can drive better with knees closer together, anyway, a position that's better for braking and downshifting.

 The steering wheel is thick and grippy; with the optional leather, it feels great in the hands.
-The wheel tilts and telescopes in all models, though the redundant audio controls on its right spoke are available only on higher-trim Cruze variants.
+The wheel tilts and telescopes in all models, and we applaud Chevrolet for adding redundant audio controls on its right spoke on all but the base LS.
 The cruise-control switches on the left spoke are the best in the business.
 There's an on/off master switch and a big cancel button, sandwiching a thumbwheel that flicks down to set or add speed, and up to resume or reduce speed.

 The center stack of switches looks great, though a bit complicated at first blush.
 In fact, it's rationally laid out and easy to learn.
 There are four large, primary knobs for volume, tuning, fan speed and temperature, each ringed with a nice rubber surround.
 They turn with a satisfying feel that conveys the amount of adjustment just by the amount of movement.
 Other switches are pushbuttons, with entertainment and information high, between the dash vents and just below a large display screen.
 Climate controls are at the bottom.
 There's a single, large pushbutton to cycle through all the various airflow-direction options.